 In measuring DM&R, the FCAs report physical deficiencies that cannot be remedied with normal operating maintenance, excluding de minimis conditions that generally do not present a material physical deficiency to the subject property.
 Actionable items are typically considered to be (1) material existing or potential unsafe conditions; (2) material building or fire code violations as revealed by municipal agencies; or (3) conditions that if left unremedied, have the potential to result in or contribute to critical element or system failure in the near term, or shall result most probably in a significant escalation of its remedial cost.

-The third quarter FY 2020 balance estimated cost is composed of DM&R for the applicable inventory from the FY 2011 inventory assessment and FCAs completed in FY 2015 through FY 2020.
-In FY 2020, NOAA implemented a new FCA reporting methodology using the BUILDER system from the U.S. Army Corps of Engineers (USACE) .
+The fourth quarter FY 20210 balance estimated cost is composed of DM&R for the applicable inventory from the FY 2011 inventory assessment and FCAs completed in FY 2015 through FY 2021.
+In FY 2020, NOAA implemented a new FCA reporting methodology using the BUILDER system from the U.S. Army Corps of Engineers (USACE).
 To the extent possible, data from previous FCAs was entered into the BUILDER system.
-Some data from the earliest FCAs could not be entered into BUILD ER.
+Some data from the earliest FCAs could not be entered into BUILDER.
 These FCAs will be redone in the next FCA cycle and will be entered into BUILDER at that time.
-For data not in BUILDER, the data has been escalated based on the date of their FCA estimate and changes since then to the "Engineering News-Record" construction cost index.
+For data not in BUILDER, the data has been escalated based on the date of their FCA estimate and changes since then to the “Engineering News-Record” construction cost index.
 If the asset has yet to be assessed, the DM&R estimate from the Integrated Facilities Inspection Program in FY 2011 was utilized and escalated.
 BUILDER estimates were not manually escalated because the BUILDER cost database is updated annually with new replacement cost data by the USACE.

-There was a $31.5 million increase in DM&R for buildings from September 30, 2019 to June 30, 2020.
-The increase primarily relates to (a) the change in FCA reporting methodology from the prior FCA methodology to the BUILDER methodology whereby DM&R is assessed based on defined projects needed for specific systems.
+There was a combined increase in DM&R for Buildings and Multi-use Heritage Assets of $68.9 million from September 30, 2020 to September 30, 2021 [TO BE FILLED OUT BY THE BUREAU].
+The increase is primarily related to (a) the change in FCA reporting methodology from the prior FCA methodology to the BUILDER methodology whereby DM&R is assessed based on defined projects needed for specific systems.
 BUILDER uses a visual direct rating methodology, which the assessor provides a rating level of the condition of each system/component.
-BUILDER compares the condition index against a NOAA set condition index threshold that generates a maintenance/repair action when its condition drops below a minimum performance limit and estimated cost for corrective act ion; and (b) additional FCAs were completed for properties that were not previously assessed.
+BUILDER compares the condition index against a NOAA set condition index threshold that generates a maintenance/repair action when its condition drops below a minimum performance limit and estimated cost for corrective action; and (b) additional FCAs were completed for properties that were not previously assessed.

 Specific to personal property, DM&R relates solely to capitalized personal property meeting the $200 thousand threshold criteria.
 DM&R on capitalized personal property is reported with an estimated project cost of $25 thousand or more.